 One can then define the linear growth function $D_{\rm m}(a)$ by $\delta_{\rm m}(a) = D_{\rm m}(a)\delta_{\rm m}(a = 1)$ which shows how much the perturbations have grown since initial moment $a_{\rm i}$.
 This relation is normalized in $D_{\rm m}(a = 1) = 1$.
 We can define the linear growth rate of the density contrast, $f$, which is related to the peculiar velocity in the linear theory, being defined by

-The present galaxy surveys provide observational data for the combination $f\sigma_8$ where the linear growth rate $f$ is given by Eq. (\ref{eq:growth-rate}) and, $\sigma_8$ is the root-mean-square mass fluctuation in spheres with radius $8\text{h}^{-1}\text{Mpc}$ \cite{Song2009,Huterer2015}.
+The present galaxy surveys provide observational data for the combination $f\sigma_8$ where the linear growth rate $f$ is given by Eq. (\ref{eq:growth-rate}) and $\sigma_8$ is the root-mean-square mass fluctuation in spheres with radius $8\text{h}^{-1}\text{Mpc}$ \cite{Song2009,Huterer2015}.
 In the linear regime, one has \cite{Nesseris2008}

-and,
+and

-In the next section, we use this formalism that was briefly resume here in order to constrain parameters of the models studied in this work.
+In the next section, we use this formalism briefly to constrain the parameters of the models studied in this work.

 In Fig. \ref{fig:delta_ms}, we show the evolution of perturbations of matter in the presence of extended viscous dark energy.
 We assume the same parameter combination for all models.
 The red line is the evolution of the $\Lambda$CDM model.
 For Model 1, we observe that for all combinations of $\eta$ and $q$, the values of $\delta_m$ obtained in $\log_{10} a = 0$ (today) were slightly different its for $\Lambda$CDM.
 Notice the evolution of Model 1 becomes different from $\Lambda$CDM in $\log_{10} a = -2.0$.
-While the Model 2, we observe that the variation of parameters turn the evolution of perturbation different from $\Lambda$CDM in $\log_{10} a = -2.5$.
+Meanwhile, in Model 2, we observe that the variation of parameters renders the evolution of perturbation different from $\Lambda$CDM in $\log_{10} a = -2.5$.
 In late-times, the evolution is greater than that of the standard model.
-Finally, Model 3 has the same evolution of Model 2 on a low scale factor, but today the evolution is smaller than that of $\Lambda$CDM.
+Finally, Model 3 has the same evolution as Model 2 in the case of a low scale factor, but today the evolution is smaller than that of $\Lambda$CDM.